stefano-pogliani/dotfiles/README.md

 asdf global hugo extended-<VERSION>
 ```

 ## Dependencies

 The following tools are required for this configuration to be installed:

 * `envsubst`: used to convert templates into system-specific files.
+* `git`: used to fetch this repo and by some tools it configures (for example `asdf`).
 * `make`: used to automate build and installation.

 ## GPG Configuration

 GPG is useful to sign various documents, in particular git commits.
-Configuration is now the easiest though, especially when gpg-agent is desired.
+Configuration is not the easiest though, especially when gpg-agent is desired.

 The `.bashrc` configuration installed by this repo will automatically start
 a GPG agent and set the `GPG_AGENT_INFO` environment variable to point at it.